volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

 ![Failing test](/img/screenshot-2020-10-31-at-10.28.12.png "Failing test")

-It fails because it takes some time to execute the code after the component has been mounted, and get the current timestamp with `moment().format('x')` function.
+It fails because it takes some time to execute the code after mounting the component and get the current timestamp with `moment().format('x')` function.

-Obviously, writing the tests that do not mock the current date to a static value is not reliable.
+It is obvious that writing tests that do not mock the current date to a static value is not reliable.

 ## Mock Date to Rescue

-Fortunately, there is an awesome library named [mockdate](https://www.npmjs.com/package/mockdate) that is designed exactly for the purpose of mocking the current date in tests.
+Fortunately, there is a great library called [mockdate](https://www.npmjs.com/package/mockdate), which serves exactly the purpose of mocking the current date in tests.

 Install the library: